Fall of the Fascist regime in Italy: Events of 24–25 July 1943

-The night of the Grand Council
+Night of the Grand Council

 At 17:00 on 24 July 1943, the 28 members of the Grand Council met in the parrot room (the anteroom of the globe saloon, the office of Mussolini) in Palazzo Venezia.
 For the first time in the history of the Grand Council, neither the bodyguard of Mussolini, known as the Moschettieri del Duce, nor a detachment of the "M" battalions, were present in the Renaissance palace.
 Fully armed blackshirts occupied the yard, the escalade and the antechamber.
 Mussolini did not want a stenographer, so no minutes of the meeting were taken.

 Grandi brought two hidden Breda hand grenades with him, in addition to revising his will and going to confession before the meeting, because he was under the impression that he might not leave the palace alive.
 Mussolini began the meeting by summarizing the history of the supreme command, trying to prove that the attribution to him had been sponsored by Badoglio.
 He summarized the war events in the previous months, saying that he was ready to move the government to the Po Valley.
 He concluded by asking the participants to give their personal opinion about what he called "il dilemma": the choice between war or peace.
 The Duce knew that, except for the three or four men who were plotting against him, the "swamp" was undecided.
 He hoped that he could convince them to vote for the OdG Scorza, which gave only the military powers back to the King.
 After the Duce's introduction, De Bono (one of the two remaining living quadrumvirs) spoke, followed by Farinacci and De Vecchi (the other quadrumvir).